rsreehari/LibraryManagement/README.md

 # 📚 Library Management System

 A complete Java-based console application for managing library books, members, and book issues/returns.
+Optimized for Windows users.
 Perfect for group projects and learning database management with Java.

 ## ✨ Features